-Nina Dobrev Stuns At Power Stylists Dinner, Following ‘Vampire Diaries’ Farewell
+Nina Dobrev Stuns At Power Stylists Dinner Following ‘Vampire Diaries’ Farewell

 “I’m very happy that we were able to make it work and that I came back because I really missed the whole family and wanted to be part of the final goodbye,” said Ms. Dobrev.
 “It really has felt like the closure that I needed — that hopefully everybody needs — and I think it ends in such a beautiful way that everyone will be happy.”

 Nina, who was just 20 years old at the time of The Vampire Diaries‘ premiere, says she’s grateful for the series, because it gave everyone steady acting experience, while allowing the cast to grow individually.
-Through the series run, Ian Somerhalder married Nikki Reed, Candice King married Joe King with the couple having their first daughter, Florence, and Paul Wesley pursued his directing ambitions.
+Through the series run, Ian Somerhalder married Nikki Reed; Candice King married Joe King with the couple having their first daughter, Florence; and Paul Wesley pursued his directing ambitions.

 Dobrev adds that, while she’ll miss sharing the screen with her Vampire Diaries family, she’s hopeful that their friendships will continue back in Hollywood.